 Setting the Rules When Playing With Pretend Guns

-On our way back, we discussed and settled for 3 ground rules:-
+On our way back, we discussed and settled on 3 ground rules:

-- We will only shoot at pre-determined stationary object(s); and
+- We will only shoot at pre-determined stationary object(s).

 We took the opportunity to explain that safety is important in any shooting game, pretend or otherwise.
 It is important to have adult supervision when children are involved, especially daddies or mommies if young children are around.